 There are so many beautiful towns in Italy and Arezzo always has surprises, from designer shopping to medieval jousting tournaments.
 Also, be sure not to miss the monthly flea market that lines the historic streets.

 One of Italy’s most visited cities and a UNESCO World Heritage Site, walking the streets of Siena brings back a feeling of medieval times.
 Twice a year, the Palio takes place in the breathtaking Piazza del Campo, the main square in Siena.
 The Palio is a horse race that occurs in July and August and is attended by huge crowds and televised nationally.
 Another must-see is the Siena Cathedral.
 It’s interior and exterior are simply breathtaking.
 Siena is an easy day excursion from Fonte Martino.

 Florence, the capital of Tuscany, is world-renowned and home to many Renaissance masterpieces of art and architecture.
-Visit Galleria dell’Accademia to see Michelangelo’s “David” and the Uffizi Gallery to see works by Leonardo da Vinci and Botticelli.
+Visit the many museums at this beautiful destination including the Galleria dell’Accademia to see Michelangelo’s “David” and the Uffizi Gallery to see works by Leonardo da Vinci and Botticelli.
 One of its most iconic sights is the Duomo and accompanying bell tower.
 For a breathtaking view of the city, climb either to reach rooftop observatories.
 Looking for gold jewelry, don’t miss the Ponte Vecchio.